deBme/my_works/login/README.md

 Hi,
-This is a simple login page (validation of the username and password).It will validate the username if it only has alphabetic charaters  and for password there should be atleast one uppercase one lowercase and one numeric value, the length of the password should be in between 6 to 32.
+This is a simple client side login validation code.It will validate the username if it only has alphabetic charaters  and for password there should be atleast one uppercase one lowercase and one numeric value, the length of the password should be in between 6 to 32.